To get started with MESSAGEix, the following tutorials are provided as Jupyter notebooks, which combine code, sample output, and explanatory text.

 If you installed MESSAGEix from source, all notebooks are in the

-If you installed MESSAGEix using Anaconda, download the notebooks using the
+If you installed MESSAGEix using Anaconda or pip, download the

 message-ix command-line program.
 In a command prompt: